-The syntax of the SELECT statement is relatively complex.
-This section describes the syntax of the SIMPLE SELECT statement.
+The syntax of SELECT is relatively complex.
+This section describes the SIMPLE SELECT syntax.

 This statement is used to query data from a table or view.